-- 3 oz Bittersweet Chocolate Chips
+- 3 oz bittersweet chocolate chips

-- 1 oz Dutch-processed cocoa
+- 1 oz Dutch-processed cocoa powder

-- 3/4 cup hot coffee
+- ¾ cup hot coffee

-- 4.50 oz All Purpose Flour
+- 4.50 oz all-purpose flour

-- 5.25 oz Sugar
+- 5.25 oz sugar

-- 1/2 tsp Salt
+- ½ tsp salt

-- 6 tbsp Vegetable Oil
+- 6 tbsp vegetable oil

 - 2 eggs, room temperature

-- 2 tsp Cider Vinegar
+- 2 tsp cider vinegar

-- 1 tsp Vanilla Extract
+- 1 tsp vanilla extract

-In the bowl of your stand mixer add in the chocolate, cocoa powder, and hot coffee.
+- In the bowl of your stand mixer add in the chocolate, cocoa powder, and hot coffee.
 Mix on low until combined and smooth, all the chocolate should be melted.
 Meanwhile, in a medium bowl combine the flour, sugar, salt, baking soda, and whisk to combine.
 In a large (two cup capacity measuring cup combine the vegetable oil, eggs, cider vinegar, and extract.
 Whisk to combine.

-By now the chocolate mixture should be smooth and cool.
-Stop the mixer and add in 1/2 the flour mixture, and 1/2 the egg mixture.
+- By now the chocolate mixture should be smooth and cool.
+Stop the mixer and add in ½ the flour mixture, and ½ the egg mixture.
 Continue to mix on medium speed until combined.
 Then continue for one minute Turn the mixer off and scrape down the sides (if necessary) add in the remaining flour mixture and egg mixture, and mix on medium speed until well combined for two minutes.
 Scraping down the sides as necessary.

-Fill prepared cupcake liners 3/4 full (one full ice cream scoop full, 4 tbsp size) and bake for 18-20 minutes until an inserted toothpick comes out clean, remove from oven.
+- Fill prepared cupcake liners ¾ full (one full ice cream scoop full, 4 tbsp size) and bake for 18-20 minutes until an inserted toothpick comes out clean, remove from oven.
 Leave in the pan to cool for 5 minutes before turning out to cool completely on a wire rack.